hiteshjoshi1/microservice-docker-cart-example/README.md

 12. Angular SPA deployed on Edge gateway
 	- http://localhost:1101/

+13. Make sure that you look at the other github repo which has all the externalized config for this project.
+14. Swagger Documentation on edge server.

 What I intend to do -

-1. TODO add code to Angular SPA
-2. Securing the Microservices with OAuth 2 / Spring security.
+1. Securing the Microservices with OAuth 2 / Spring security.
-3. Distributed Log analysis with Elastic Search, logstash and Kibana
+2. Distributed Log analysis with Elastic Search, logstash and Kibana
-4. Distributed Caching with Memacache/Hazelcast.
+3. Distributed Caching with Memacache/Hazelcast.
-5. CI/CD pipeline
+4. CI/CD pipeline
-6. Find a cheap hosting platform and deploy this on cloud :)
+5. Find a cheap hosting platform and deploy this on cloud :)